Concrete Lifting • Resin Injection • Underpinning • Slab Jacking

 See below, the same number of hexagons are in each illustration to show how mechanical compaction does not compact the sand and soil below a slab as efficiently as being saturated with rain water over time.

-In some cases, soil, sand and aggregate can also be washed away by flowing water beneath the concrete slab which causes a cavity to form below the concrete slab or footing.
+In most cases, soil, sand and aggregate are washed away by flowing water beneath the concrete slab which causes a cavity to form below the concrete slab or footing.

 Polyurethane is a type of polymer that is used in a variety of applications, including concrete slab lifting.
 Polyurethane is a long lasting product that has withstood the test of time.
 Its advantage with slab lifting is, it is fast to install and cost effective.
 Concrete slab lifting is a process in which polyurethane is injected under a concrete slab in order to lift it back to its original position or to level it out.